josephspurrier/surfstack-coding-standards/standards.md

 ------------

 - There SHOULD NOT be any line feeds after the closing PHP tag (?>).
-- All scripts should be stored as ASCII text
+- All scripts should be stored as ASCII text.
 - Use ISO-8859-1 or UTF-8 character encoding.
 - The encoding may be declared at the top of the file.